COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.1/state code/Indiana/README_IN.md

       6. Output_Files_ND: This is a folder for the non-derivation output.

 ## Process
-The do files need to be executed in the following order.
+    Place all do files in the IN folder.

-      1. 01_Indiana NCES Cleaning.do

-      2. 02_IN_Importing_sci_soc.do

-      3. 03_IN_Importing.do

-      4. 04_IN_Cleaning.do

-      5. 05_IN_EDFactsParticipation_2014_2021.do

-      6. 06_IN_EDFactsParticipation_2022.do

-You can run IN_Main_File.do after setting the appropriate file paths.
+    Set the appropriate file paths in IN_Main_File.do

+    Running IN_Main_File.do will execute all the do files in order.

 ## Updates
 11/12/24: Updated to include 2024 data, as well as new sci/soc data received in data request, and incorporate "all students" data from public files.